Basics of Plasma Cutting Buying Guide

 What materials can be cut with a plasma cutter?

-Plasma cutters can cut any electrically conductive material, including steel, stainless steel, aluminium, brass, copper, and other conductive metals.
+Plasma cutters can cut any electrically conductive material, including steel, stainless steel, aluminum, brass, copper, and other metals.

 What are the different types of plasma cutters?